What’s it called on my Mac?

 To use the keyboard to open menus in the menu bar at the top of the screen, press Control-F2, then use the arrow keys to select a menu.
 Press Return to open the selected menu, then use the arrow and Return keys again to choose menu options.

 To switch between open apps, press Command-Tab.
 Release the keys when the app you want is selected.

 To see all the open windows in the current app, press and hold its icon in the Dock.
 Release the trackpad or mouse when thumbnail images of the windows appear.
 To see another app’s windows, press Tab.

 To close a window, click the red button in the top-left corner of a window.

 To perform actions or shortcuts, use the Command key with keyboard combinations.
 For example, pressing Command-S usually saves a document or file.

-To customize your Mac, choose Apple menu > System Preferences.
+To select preferences such as your desktop background, choose Apple menu > System Preferences.

 System Information gives you detailed information about your Mac hardware and software.
 Choose Apple menu > About This Mac.